What is your telephone number?

 We must have the original copies.

-You can find the prices on the Summer Camp Page, under the Summer Camp Schedule section here.
+You can find the rates on the Summer Camp Page, under the Summer Camp Schedule section here.

 What is the registration deposit fee?